 Mainland Indian cuisine and Chinese cuisine is always available on the island.
 However, continental cuisine is mainly restricted to four and five start hotels in the region.
 They are quite expensive and might not be authentic in any case.
 Rice, roti, and naan along with a variety of Indian curries are available in most of the dhabbas around the islands.
 Curried prawns and grilled lobsters are ideal options if you have a cold drink in hand.
 One can find various barbeque parties and grilling sessions along the shore during the winter months.
 Freshly caught sardines, mackerel, king prawns, and crabs can be found here.

 The Andaman Islands hotel, bars and pubs are popular watering holes and it might not be a good idea to visit the local bars.
 They are usually eerie and poorly lit.
 Fresh coconuts are available throughout the islands and these are a perfect accompaniment for any sea food dish.
 Most of the main islands have retail liquor outlets and you can pick up alcohol from here.
 But note than the beer would not be cold in most places.
 There are no clubs as such in the region and nightlife is largely restricted to the beaches.

 The people of the region are not much different from rest of India.
 It means culture of Andaman and Nicobar Islands is similar to Indian culture.
 Remember that the islands are still a part of India and the customs and traditions are quite strict.
 Public displays of affection and inappropriate dressing are frowned upon.
 Bikinis and sarongs should be restricted to the beach and avoid drinking in public.
 The majority of the population is Hindu and a smattering of Christians and Muslims also live here.
 The tourist areas are quite open but the rest of the regions are still restrained.
 If you are traveling to some of the local villages then you should behave and dress appropriately.

 Incoming search terms:

-- food eaten in andaman and nicobar
+- cuisine of andaman and nicobar

 - local street foods in Andaman